dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/data/how-to-bind-to-a-method.md

  The converter `DoubleToString` takes a double and turns it into a string in the <xref:System.Windows.Data.IValueConverter.Convert%2A> direction (from the binding source to binding target, which is the <xref:System.Windows.Controls.TextBox.Text%2A> property) and converts a `string` to a `double` in the <xref:System.Windows.Data.IValueConverter.ConvertBack%2A> direction.

- The `InvalidationCharacterRule` is a <xref:System.Windows.Controls.ValidationRule> that checks for invalid characters.
+ The `InvalidCharacterRule` is a <xref:System.Windows.Controls.ValidationRule> that checks for invalid characters.
 The default error template, which is a red border around the <xref:System.Windows.Controls.TextBox>, appears to notify users when the input value is not a double value.

 ## See also